 - Meh.
 A 10% market correction happens in most years.
 It will bounce back.
 Eventually.

-Over the last ten days, the market experienced a 10% correction for the first time in some time.
-While seeing several years’ worth of spending erased from our balance sheet was less than awesome, I mostly shrugged it off.
-I’m always looking for a silver lining, and I found one in not only having the ability to tax loss harvest a recent investment, but also to have the opportunity to capture those screenshots to share in this educational post.
+I’m always looking for a silver lining, and I found one in not only having the ability to tax loss harvest a recent investment, but also in capturing the screenshots to share with my audience.

 What is tax loss harvesting (TLH)?

-The amount of the loss can be deducted from ordinary income when you file your income taxes, up to $3,000 per year, resulting in savings of $1,000 or more for the typical high-income professional.
-If Uncle Sam is willing to give me $1,000 or more per year for deciding to swap some shares of a Total Stock Market Fund for the S&P 500 index every once in awhile, I’ll gladly take them up on that offer time and time again.
+If Uncle Sam is willing to give me $1,000 or more per year for deciding to swap some shares of a Total Stock Market Fund for the S&P 500 index every once in a while, I’ll gladly take them up on that offer time and time again.

-A handful of timely transactions in prior years have saved me thousands of dollars already (I also harvested about $30,000 in losses in 2015), and those savings have the potential to continue to save me $1,000 or so per year for decades as long as my income keeps me in the upper tax brackets.
+A handful of timely transactions in prior years have saved me thousands of dollars already.
+I also harvested about $30,000 in losses in 2015 and over $150,000 thus far in 2020, and those savings have the potential to continue to save me $1,300 or so per year for many decades as long as my income keeps me in the upper tax brackets.

 What are Tax Loss Harvesting Partners?